sksrivatsava/synapse/README.md

-This project, "Synapse" aims at bridging the gap between event organizers and viewers, by constructing a unified end-to-end social interaction platform, which would eventually enable webinar organizers and viewers across regions to register with the platform, and would deliver real-time updates on webinars to viewers, using Firebase.
+This project, "Synapse" aims at bridging the gap between event organizers and viewers, by constructing a unified end-to-end social interaction platform, which would eventually enable webinar organizers and viewers across regions to register with the platform, and would deliver real-time updates on webinars to viewers, using Clound MySql.
 It also employs the use of APIs to directly schedule webinars and detailed viewership statistics and recommendation customization to users.
 On the whole, the objective of this project is to develop a wholesome social media platform for webinar viewers and organizers, similar to most video streaming